Trace-Based Java Testing: Deterministic Verification without Mocks

 The Problem with Traditional Test Automation

-A Different Approach: Capture & Replay
+A Different Approach: Trace-Based Testing

 - Capture: Record the actual execution of key scenarios inside your service (from production or test environments).